 And this makes sense.
 It’s far more useful to have both the time and knowledge to arrange someone to be in when the postman delivers, rather than having to re-arrange a next-day delivery because no one was about.

-*Find out how you can quickly add tracking information to cross-channel orders by booking in for a free demo.*
+*Find out how you can quickly add tracking information to multi-channel orders by booking in for a free demo.*

 Even more important to online shoppers is receiving an order confirmation.
 Ninety-six per cent of shoppers rate order confirmations as important, and, if you think about it, it’s really a no-brainer.